-ÉDAD 698 Law and Higher Education (3 Hours) Will deal with the constitution and the case law that has developed in applying the constitution to the public policy issues involved in the Higher Education institutions.
+EDAD 698 Law and Higher Education (3 Hours) Will deal with the constitution and the case law that has developed in applying the constitution to the public policy issues involved in the Higher Education institutions.

 EDAD 700 Writing for Educational Leaders (3 Hours) Prerequisite: Official admission to the Ph.D. program in Educational Administration.
-An advanced course in writing which examines the written communication skills required of educational leaders.
-Extensive exercises in writing clearly and persuasively in technical and specialized forms to include abstracts, formal reports, memoranda, performance evaluations.
+An advanced course in writing which examines the written communication skills that are required of educational leaders.